 It is illegal in this country to hold a Street Collection to collect money or sell articles for the benefit of charitable or other purposes without obtaining a Street Collection Licence from the Council if that collection is to be held 'in a street or public place'.
 A 'public place' is a 'place where the public has access'.

 It is often assumed that collections can be held in shop doorways or car parks and do not need a Street Collection Licence because they are being held on 'privately owned land'.
 This is not true, as the legislation does not mention the ownership of the land or street collections on 'privately owned land' as exempt from the licensing regulations.
 A shop doorway or car park, when that shop is open for trading, is a 'public place' because the public has access at that time, therefore will require a licence.
 If any collections take place within the shop, a permit is not required.

 The purpose of the legal requirement to obtain consent is to ensure collectors are properly authorised and that money is collected in a secure way and the total proceeds collected are properly accounted for.

 How to apply

-To apply for a street collection permit, please complete the form on the right-hand-side and send to the address below.
-If you would like to check the availablilty, please contact the Licensing team on the details below.
+To apply for a street collection permit, please complete the form on the right hand side and send to the address below.
+If you would like to check calendar availability, please contact the Licensing team on the details below.